What is NRR?

 The Wharton Online

-A track record of predictable revenue makes raising capital from venture capital (VC) or growth equity firms much easier, as the long-term revenue sources reduce the risk of future cash flows, as well as signal the potential for product-market fit.
+A track record of predictable revenue makes raising capital from venture capital (VC) or growth equity firms much easier, as the long-term revenue sources reduce the risk of future cash flows and signal the potential for product-market fit.

 Technically, NRR could be categorized as a revenue churn metric since it calculates the percentage of recurring revenue from existing customers that remains over a specified period.

-The main use-case of tracking NRR is to gauge how “sticky” a company’s revenue is, which is affected by the product or service’s value proposition and overall customer satisfaction.
+The central use-case of tracking NRR is to gauge how “sticky” a company’s revenue is, which is affected by the product or service’s value proposition and overall customer satisfaction.

 In general, a higher NRR suggests a greater customer lifetime value (LTV) and a more optimistic growth outlook for the company.